gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Our documentation has received a facelift to match our new style.
 Check out the new look [DSL Reference](dsl/index.html) and [User Guide](userguide/userguide.html).

 The [DSL Reference](dsl/index.html) also now indicates which features are deprecated or incubating.
+See [TestLoggingContainer](dsl/org.gradle.api.tasks.testing.logging.TestLoggingContainer.html) for and example of how an incubating feature is displayed, and [Directory](dsl/org.gradle.api.tasks.Directory.html) for an example of a deprecated feature.

 ## Promoted features